-The value of United Nations Certified Emission Reduction credits will be 30 percent of European Union carbon allowances by the end of the year, compared with 38 percent currently, said Jefferies Group Inc. (JEF)
+The value of United Nations Certified Emission Reduction credits will be 30 percent of European Union carbon allowances by the end of the year, compared with 38 percent currently, said Jefferies Group Inc. (JEF:US)

 UN Emission Reduction Units will be 25 percent of the value of EU permits by Dec.
 31, compared with 34 percent now, Matthew Gray, an analyst at Jefferies in London, forecast yesterday in an e-mailed research note.